The Do’s and Don’ts Of Wearing Make-Up Before & After Laser Eye Surgery

 - Eye make-up should not be worn for a minimum of 24 hours before surgery.

-- Your face should be clean from any lotions, moisturisers, or perfumes.
+- You should be clean from any lotions or moisturisers.

 - If you have eyelash extensions, they’ll have to be removed before your surgery and shouldn’t be replaced until at least two months following the procedure.

 On Make-up After Laser Eye Surgery

 - It may be advised to avoid wearing mascara for up to two weeks following the treatment.
 That includes any type of waterproof mascara as it can be more difficult to remove and can irritate your eyes.

 - You can start wearing light foundation on your face after two days.
 However, it’s advised to avoid areas directly surrounding the eye as it may contribute to irritation.

 - Powder-based foundations and blushes can be used after five days.

-- Eye creams and moisturisers should be avoided for up to two weeks.
+- Eye creams and moisturisers should be avoided for up to two weeks where possible.